IBM/ansible-power-linux-sap/README.md

 ### 4.3.
 Installing services.

-1. To run **powervs_install_services** role, to configure all services on one server, using **variable file sample_services_variable_file.yml** inside directory playbooks/vars.
+1. To run **powervs_install_services** role, to configure all services on one host, using **variable file sample_services_variable_file.yml** inside directory playbooks/vars.
 Variable file should be modified like below:
 ```
 server_config: {
 squid: { enable: true },